-6. To use the position as Chair of the Committee to promote the Council's objectives, priorities and values within and outside the Authority engaging with the public on matters which are within the Committee's area of responsibility deal effectively with the Committee's business.
+6. To use the position as Chair of the Committee to promote the Council's objectives, engaging with the public on matters which are within the Committee's area of responsibility deal effectively with the Committee's business.

 7. In conjunction with the Committee's Lead Officer to determine appropriate means of meetings.